Lena Rivers (1914 Cosmos film)

-Lena Rivers is a 1914 silent feature film based on Mary J. Holmes novel and produced and distributed by Cosmos Feature Film Corporation.
+Lena Rivers is a 1914 American silent feature film based on Mary J. Holmes novel and produced and distributed by Cosmos Feature Film Corporation.
 It stars Beulah Poynter, who adapted the novel into a play in 1906 and starred in the play.
 The film was the first of two film of the same title released in 1914.

-A print is preserved in UCLA Film and Television Archive.
+A print is preserved in the UCLA Film & Television Archive.